The Insider Guide To Living In Malaga As An Expat

 Health insurance

-Don’t forget to budget for your healthcare insurance.
-Although as a legal resident you can use Spanish state-funded healthcare, many expats opt for private insurance.
 International health insurance is also a popular option.
 To make sure you get the best value for money, compare international health insurance options from various providers to find the best deal.

-Read more on healthcare in Spain, your options and costs in our guide Health Insurance For Expats In Spain.
+Read more on healthcare in Spain, your options, and costs in our guide Health Insurance For Expats In Spain.

 Driving in Málaga

-Find more information on Spanish driving regulations and the car registration process in our guide Sorting Out A Car And Driving In Spain.
+Find more information on Spanish driving regulations and the car registration process in our guide, Sorting Out A Car And Driving In Spain.

 The best areas to live in Málaga